Genomon-Project/paplot-doc/quick_start.rst

 2. Run paplot with simple example data
 ---------------------------------------

-| The basic commands of palot are as follows.
+| The basic commands of paplot are as follows.
 | For the description of detailed options, please consult :doc:`command`.

 .. code-block:: bash